cyberphone/jws-ct/README.md

   "signature": "eyJhbGciOiJFUzI1NiIsImp3ayI6eyJrdHkiOiJFQyIsImNydiI6IlAtMjU2IiwieCI6IlB4bEpRdTlRNmRPdk00TEtvWlVoMlhJZTktcGRjTGt2S2ZCZlFrMTFTYjAiLCJ5IjoiNklEcXV4cmJkcTVBQmU0LUhRNzhfZGhNNmVFQlVidkR0ZHFLMzFZZlJQOCJ9fQ..NtipYry9O9A3kdUH4LoRiEuUyIhaCakqfwKh6GAZpnDRUZRGOjiqmYh1Ga9ueSvp2VtiaIL27LrDM47It4WTAA"
 }
 ```
 You may wonder why this is not already described in the JWS standard, right?
-Because JSON doesn't require
+Since JSON doesn't require
 object properties to be in any specific order as well as having multiple ways of representing the same data,
-you must apply a simple filter process to the original object in order to create a *robust and platform
+you must apply a *filter process* to the original object in order to create a *robust and platform
 independent representation* of the JWS "payload".
 If applied to the sample you would get:
 ```json
 {"otherProperties":[2000,true],"statement":"Hello signed world!"}